I’ve been asked what tools I use when I’m making cakes, and have decided to share a list of my favorite cake decorating tools!

 - Kitchen Aid Mixer (4.5 quart size) & Paddle Attachment with spatula – I use these to make every recipe other than meringue!
 It is by far my most utilized tool.

-- Gel Food Coloring – Americolor is the BEST gel food coloring out there.
+- Gel Food Coloring – Americolor and Chef Master make the BEST gel food coloring out there in my opinion.
 It colors both batters and frosting the most vibrant shades, and is the only brand I use.

 - Acetate Sheets – These flexible plastic sheets are great for naked cakes (Christina Tosi style), ice cream cakes, and also for smoothing cakes with curved surfaces.